sonatype-nexus-community/scan-gradle-plugin/README.md

     stage = 'build' // build is used if omitted
 }
 ```
-- Open Terminal on the project's root and run `./gradlew nexusIQScan --info`
+- Open Terminal on the project's root and run `./gradlew nexusIQScan`
 - You should see the scan report URL report on Terminal.

 ### Sensitive Data